jschr/bootstrap-modal/README.md

 Extends Bootstrap's native modals to provide additional functionality.
 Introduces a **ModalManager** class that operates behind the scenes to handle multiple modals by listening on their events.

-A single ModalManager is created by default that can be accessed through the `GlobalModalManager` variable.
+A single ModalManager is created by default on body and can be accessed through the jQuery plugin interface.

+    $('body').modalmanager('loading');

 Can be used as a replacement for Bootstrap's Modal class or as a patch to the library.